Blunt - or Blunt to fakie. A stall with the back truck on top of the deck and the tail just below it. To pop out you need an ollie.

 This is an advanced trick so wait until you have some skills to attempt it.

-You will probably need to learn this trick in stages.
+Learn this trick in stages.
 First learning a blunt to rock.
 Then work on popping in to fakie.

 Roll up to the coping with more speed than a rock to fakie would need.